ibm-cloud-docs/AnalyticsEngine/provisioning.md

 ```
 Service provisioning happens asynchronously.
 Successful response just means that the provisioning request has been accepted.
 Service provisioning is considered complete only when the associated cluster is created and is `active`.

-**Note**: You can also specify the type of Cloud service endpoints for your service instance.
+You can also specify the type of Cloud service endpoints for your service instance.
 See [Provisioning an instance with {{site.data.keyword.Bluemix_short}} service endpoints]((/docs/AnalyticsEngine?topic=AnalyticsEngine-service-endpoint-integration).
+{: note}

 ## Provision tracking